 LASIK is a life-changing procedure, and choosing your surgeon should not be taken lightly.
-Chose a practice that is dedicated to patient safety, the best technology, and careful long-term patient follow-up.
+It is important to chose a practice that is dedicated and capable of providing the full range of vision correction procedures, not just LASIK.
+It is also important to chose a practice dedicated to proper patient evaluation, using the best technology available, and careful long-term patient follow-up.
 We hope you choose us for your surgery, but here is a list of questions to ask if you are looking elsewhere:

 The more thoroughly trained the surgeon is in the techniques and science behind laser surgery, the more likely he or she is to achieve an excellent result.